Flowers and The Art of Living

 To the Articles

 The flower does not merely dwell within our gardens or vases; over the centuries, it has slipped into the deepest intimacy of our homes and our rituals.
-It is that top note defining our lingering scent, the secret ingredient transforming a dish into a work of art, or the balm that soothes the skin.
+It is that head note defining our sillage, the secret ingredient transforming a dish into a work of art, or the balm that soothes the skin.
 In this section of “Petals of History,” we lift the veil on the flower as an essential ingredient of life, exploring how it sublimates the ordinary into a sensory and sacred art of living.

 Explore all our articles